 The nebula's outer edges are largely due to light emitted by nitrogen.
 The inner regions are areas where light is emitted by sulfur.
 These are regions where fast-moving gas overtakes and collides with slow-moving gas that left the star at an earlier time, producing shock waves in the gas.

 The planetary nebula NGC 6302 is located near scorpio's sting in the constellation Scorpius.
-The best time to observe it is from May to July, when the part of the constellation is highest above the southern horizon at night.
+The best time to observe it is in the short summer nights from May to July, when the part of the constellation is highest above the southern horizon at night.
 An observation site with a clear view to the south is required here, because the nebula, with a declination of -37° in Switzerland, comes barely 10° above the horizon when it is in the meridian.